 Blue Wonder, suspension railway, and funicular railway

 The Loschwitz Bridge, the Blue Wonder, is a real landmark of the city of Dresden and is characterized by its blue steel truss construction as a so-called stiffened suspension bridge.
 Also in the Loschwitz district, you will find the world-famous, oldest mountain cable car in the world.
 From the top station of the funicular, you can enjoy an excellent view of Dresden.
+Sightseeing in Dresden with a difference: because here Dresden itself becomes a sight.

 The former tobacco factory was built in 1909 in the oriental style of a large mosque.
 What makes this building special is the glass dome and the chimney in the shape of a minaret.